calico-team/calico-fa24/README.md

 Note that you may need to modify the `check` file if your Python/Java/C++ installation is different.

-## Repository Structure
-Each problem is in the CALICO problem package format, a derivative of the [DOMjudge Problem Package Format](https://www.domjudge.org/docs/manual/7.3/problem-format.html) which is itself a derivative of the [ICPC Problem Package Format](https://icpc.io/problem-package-format/).

-### Making a New Problem
+## Making a New Problem
 To get started, make a copy of an example repo folder in your branch and rename it with your problem's short name.
 Then, implement data generation in `make_data.py`.
 Write your templates in the `template` directory.
 Write your solutions in the `submissions` directory.
 Finally, configure `make_zips.py` with your test set options.

 ## Building